Never played World of Warships, or only just got it? You are in the right place.

 Then, when you are ready, press the red battle button at the top.
 You will be put into a co-op battle, where you and your team face bots.
 These are simply training matches, where you get to grips with the following controls:

 - 3 switches to torpedoes.
 This is only available on ships that have torpedoes, obviously.
 You can put a bearing on a ship by aiming at it, then pressing x.
 This will show a white line, that is a simple aim assist.
-If the enemy ship does not maneuver, and you fired the torpedoes where the line was, your torpedoes will be on target.
-Of course, the enemy will probably have manouvered by then though.
+If the enemy ship does not manoeuvre, and you fired the torpedoes where the line was, your torpedoes will be on target.
+Of course, the enemy will probably have manoeuvred by then though.
 To learn how to improve your ‘torpedoing’ check our torpedo guide.